spike/CompetitiveProgramming/resources/README.md

 ### General Strategies for Problem Solving

-Tips to be a better problem solver by 3Blue1Brown https://www.youtube.com/watch?v=QvuQH4_05LI
+Tips to be a better problem solver by 3Blue1Brown

+https://www.youtube.com/watch?v=QvuQH4_05LI

 I also have two books on problem solving, but this video does a pretty good job of summarizing what's in those books as well.

 ### For Advanced Leetcoders

-[Errichto](https://www.youtube.com/c/Errichto) on youtube.
-Here is a particularly good video on the different nuances of Binary Search.
-Because even if you know Binary Search pretty well, it can be difficult to implement in different scenarios. https://www.youtube.com/watch?v=GU7DpgHINWQ
+Here is a particularly good video by Errichto on youtube on the different nuances of Binary Search.
+Because even if you know Binary Search pretty well, it can be difficult to implement in different scenarios.

+https://www.youtube.com/watch?v=GU7DpgHINWQ

 I recommend you try to do the Leetcode contests.
-The time pressure can help I think.
+The time pressure helps.
 They're usually at 7:30 PM on Saturdays (Pacific Time).

 https://leetcode.com/contest/

 I've started posted my own Leetcode contests on my youtube channel.
 Chances are, you can probably do better than I can in these contests.